DENTAL HYGIENE FAQ

 The link between oral infections and other diseases in the body is becoming well documented and accepted within the health care community.
 It underscores the importance of good oral hygiene and the role dental hygienists play in preventing oral disease.

-We accept those with Dental Insurance and those without Dental Insurance.
+We accept those with or without Dental Insurance.

 Our rates are helpful for those without dental insurance, and/or a fixed income.
 It allows you to easily budget for your next cleaning appointment.
 Those with dental coverage can effectively manage and minimize their yearly maximum spending allowance.